nic5153/portfolio/_pages/research.md

 # What is a CV?

 Cataclysmic variable (CV) systems are close binary star systems where a **white dwarf** accretes material from a companion star.
-As the material from the companion star is accreted, it flows toward the white dwarf, forming an **accretion disk** of superheated meterial around it.
+As the material from the companion star is accreted, it flows toward the white dwarf, forming an **accretion disk** of superheated gas around it.

 The intense gravitational interactions and heating within the disk cause it to brighten significantly.
 When the accretion rate surpasses a critical threshold, it can lead to dramatic **outbursts**, a characteristic feature of dwarf novae (a subclass of CVs).
 These outbursts occur due to **thermal instabilities** in the disk.